 Park of the Old Town Walls (Parco delle Mura Urbiche), Lecce (Italy) – As result of the excavation of the old original moat and the restoration of a surviving imposing stretch of the 16th century town walls, a new park is a further contribution to the urban green structure, as part of a larger urban regeneration taking place at the northern entrance of the city.
 The visibility of the town walls and that of the city’s skyline plays an important role in the sober design of the park, which has been updated according to the most recent archaeological excavations that have revealed the presence of a Roman road and a second Medieval moat.
-The park is connected by a cor-ten steel footbridge to the 16th century intra moenia terraced Garden of Palazzo Giaconia whose stratified charachter has been restored with exotic and typical mediterranean vegetation and the further introduction of a contemporary layer: a sensory garden.
+The park is connected by a cor-ten steel footbridge to the 16th century intra moenia historical Garden of Palazzo Giaconia whose stratified charachter, after decades of abandonment, has been carefully restored with exotic and typical mediterranean plant species collections and the further introduction of a contemporary layer: a sensory garden.
 The park acts as a multifunctional public space dedicated to leisure and cultural activities, a real multi-layerd fascinating stone landscape that reveals the history of more than 2000 years of the town.
 Project in collaboration with the Municipality of Lecce (Comune di Lecce – Lavori Pubblici centro storico) – completed

-The historical Garden of Palazzo Giaconia after the reconstruction with new citrus trees, cypresses and date palms, the sensory garden and several other plant collections…
+The historical Garden of Palazzo Giaconia after the reconstruction with new citrus trees, cypresses and date palms…a fascinating mixture of exotic atmospheres and Italian garden’s traditions…

-17th Century Augustinian Convent and Church – Open spaces and gardens, Lecce (Italy) – ex Convento degli Agostiniani, Il Giardino di Ogni Bene – After a long period of restoration the monastery and the Church are again part of the cultural heritage of the town, the gardens and open spaces were totally destroyed with no real traces of the former stratifications.
+17th Century Augustinian Convent and Church – Open spaces and gardens, Lecce (Italy) – ex Convento degli Agostiniani, Il Giardino di Ogni Bene – After a long period of neglect the Monastery and the Church (1649) were restored in the last years, the gardens and open spaces were totally destroyed with no real traces of the former stratifications.
 The project entails the (re)introduction of several productive gardens and new squares based on the fragmentary information found on old documents during the historical archive research phase and the further archeological excavations.
-The garden’s current layout, with its clear division into rectangular beds arranged in a regular grid, seeks to suggest how it was set up in the past, making reference to similar reconstructions and restorations of monastery gardens.
-The choice of plants was guided by a preference for species that are autochthonous and typical of the agrarian landscape of the Salento.
+The garden’s current layout, with its clear division into rectangular beds arranged in a regular grid, suggests how it was set up in the past, making reference to similar reconstructions and restorations of monastery gardens.
+The choice of plants and trees was guided by a preference for species that are autochthonous and typical of the agrarian landscape of the Salento.
 The beautiful Convent and Church will be used for public cultural activities.
 Project selected and rewarded with the funds of the “National Plan for the City” of the Italian Government in collaboration with the Municipality of Lecce (Comune di Lecce – Lavori Pubblici). – completed

 bird’s- eye view – “National Plan for the City” phase